Scalable Adversarial Attack Algorithms on Influence Maximization: Introduction

 One similar work also wants to stop the influence spread in the social network \cite{khalil2014scalable}.
 However, this work has a different objective function that estimates the total influence by summing up the influence of the individual node in seed sets, which is different from the traditional influence maximization.
 They proposed the greedy approach through forward-tree simulation without time-complexity analysis.
 In this work, our objective function directly matches the original influence maximization objective function.
 Moreover, we propose RIS-based algorithms to overcome the efficiency issue in the forward simulation approach while also providing theoretical guarantee on both the approximation ratio and the running time.

-Through experimental analysis, we find the forward simulation algorithms is not effective and efficient in general, comparing to our RIS-based algorithms.
+\OnlyInShort{The full version of the paper with complete proofs and other technical details is available at ~\cite{arxivfull}.}